Existence of equivariant models of spherical varieties and other G-varieties

 is 1. \end{theorem}

-\begin{proof} Since $G_0$ is an inner form of $G_\qs$, these two $k_0$-models of $G$, namely, $G_0$ and $G_\qs$\hs, define the same $*$-action on $(\X^*(T), \Sm)$.
+\begin{proof} Since $G_0$ is an inner form of $G_\qs$, these two $k_0$-models of $G$, namely, $G_0$ and $G_\qs$\hs, define the same $*$-action of $\Gm$ on $(\X^*(T), \Sm)$.
 It follows that $H$ has $\Gm$-stable horospherical invariants with respect to the $*$-action defined by the $k_0$-model $G_\qs$ of $G$.
-By Proposition \ref{p:conj-(I,M)}, $G/H$ admits a $G_\qs$-equivariant $k_0$-model of the form $G_q/H_q$, where $H_q\subset G_q$ is a $k_0$-subgroup.
-Since $H$ is horospherical, the group $A_\qs$ is abelian (namely, $A_\qs$ is the $k_0$-torus with character group $M$), and therefore, $H^2(k_0,A_\qs)$ has a unique neutral element 1.
-Now the corollary follows from Proposition \ref{p:tits}. \end{proof}
+Since the model $G_q$ of $G$ is quasi-split, by Proposition \ref{p:conj-(I,M)} the homogeneous space $G/H$ admits a $G_\qs$-equivariant $k_0$-model of the form $G_q/H_q$, where $H_q\subset G_q$ is a $k_0$-subgroup.
+The group $A_\qs$ is abelian (namely, $A_\qs$ is the $k_0$-torus with character group $M$), and therefore, $H^2(k_0,A_\qs)$ has a unique neutral element 1.
+Now the theorem follows from Proposition \ref{p:tits}. \end{proof}

 We wish to write explicitly the cohomological condition on the image of the Tits class in Theorem \ref{t:tits-horo}.